bogere/rechart-wordpress-admin-widget/readme.md

-`npm run lint:php` - After you have set up the PHPCodeSniffer and setting up the wordpress coding standard files and then go ahead to run the above command
+`npm run lint:php` - After you have set up the PHPCodeSniffer and setting up the wordpress coding standard files and then go ahead to run the above command This will help in formatting the written code to wordpress php coding standards

 Go ahead and activate the plugin and then visit the admin dashboard while the client is running in the development mode